xpipe-io/xpipe-io.github.io/docs/security.md

 ## Antivirus programs

-### Windows Defender

-It may occasionally happen that Windows Defender warns and even sometimes deletes XPipe due to it identifying the application as malware.
-The reason for this is simple: The application is not signed with an EV code signing certificate as this would require a company for XPipe to be set up and would also cost around 600$+ per year.
-If XPipe was signed with such a certificate, as are most Windows applications distributed by companies, all warnings would go away automatically.
-The Windows Defender / Windows SmartScreen system is essentially pay-to-win here.
-Just paying the appropriate amount will automatically whitelist your application (even it is unsafe / essentially malware) while not paying will often blacklist it, bullying you into buying it.
-You can read more about this system in [this StackExchange post](https://security.stackexchange.com/a/139520).
-The manual whitelisting process without an EV certificate is purposely made difficult and essentially useless.
-The Windows Defender detection rules are garbage and not deterministic, i.e. an identical application can be flagged on one system but not the other, even though both are connected to the internet and the Microsoft services.
-In summary, don't rely on Windows Defender to be accurate when it comes to false-positives.

 ### macOS

 On macOS the application bundle is signed and notarized and will therefore not emit any warnings.